5 Predictions for WWE Raw's 25th Anniversary Special

 We already know Shawn Michaels, Triple H, Road Dogg and Billy Gunn will be there, so a D-Generation X reunion is practically a guarantee.

-Stone Cold Steve Austin being present opens the door to revisit numerous rivalries from his stories career, and it's a safe bet Vince McMahon will show up at some point.
+Stone Cold Steve Austin being present opens the door to revisit numerous rivalries from his storied career, and it's a safe bet Vince McMahon will show up at some point.

 The roster still has some veterans who worked alongside most of these legends, so we could be treated to a special match featuring someone we thought was retired for good.